willgoldby/API-Documentation-for-GetMyWeather-API/Basic-outline-4_21.md

 # How are region and time determined?

-A region is determined by two values: origin and radius.
+A region is determined by providing two values: an origin and a radius.
 The origin must be given in latitude and longitude.
-The radius must be given as a numerical value (?can it be floating point) and represent meters from the origin.
+The radius must be given as a numerical value (?can it be floating point) and represents meters from the origin.

-The time is determined by a day and time.
-The day must be provided within month/day/year format and time must be provided in the hour/minute format using the 24 hour standard.
+The time is determined by providing a specific day at a specific time.
+The day must be provided within month/day/year format and the time must be provided in the hour/minute format using the 24 hour standard.

 For example, if you wanted a forecast for Leicester, England within 100 meters of the city on a given day, you would supply the latitude and longitude for Leicester as the origin point, 100 as the value in meters away from the origin, and then the day, month, year, and then the hour and minute.

-For example, if you supplied 52.6369, 1.1398 and 100 and 09/07/2018/23/55, you would get a weather forecast within 100 meters of that lat/long on September, 7, 2018 at 11 PM and 23 minutes.
+If you supplied 52.6369, 1.1398 and 100 and 09/07/2018/23/55, you would get a weather forecast within 100 meters of that lat/long on September, 7, 2018 at 11 PM and 23 minutes.

 The forecast would encompass the following area within the red circle at 11:23 PM on September 7, 2018.
 ![image of Leicester with radius](/images/leicester-map-with-radius.jpg)